 Place the right tool in your tool-box and use it strategically.

 You will be happy you did.
 Cost savings will result if you discuss your problems with the professional most suited to respond to the specific problem or issue.
-Discuss with the therapist the emotional issues of divorce, if you have parenting issues which need to be resolved, discuss them with a parenting mediator coordinator or coach.
+Discuss with the therapist the emotional issues of divorce, if you have parenting issues that need to be resolved, discuss them with a parenting mediator coordinator or coach.

 There is a niche in our divorce profession as a “parenting coordinator.”
 Discuss the legal and financial issues with your attorney or attorney/mediator.
 Real estate transactions and considerations should go to a good realtor, not a loan officer.
 Loan officers sell mortgages; real-estate professionals help you consider selling or buying your home.
 Tax-related matters always go to the Accountant.
-An experienced divorce attorney, divorce mediator or collaborative attorney will always help you place the right tools in your tool-box.
-You will know when someone is trying to “oversell” you on services or if they are not qualified to provide.
+An experienced divorce attorney, divorce mediator, or collaborative attorney will always help you place the right tools in your tool-box.
+You will know when someone is trying to “oversell” you on services or if they are not qualified to provide them.

 Read all five steps

 You are here – Step Three: Choose the “right” divorce professionals for your toolbox.
 Use your toolbox appropriately.

 To learn more about how divorce mediation can help your case, contact any of our Divorce Attorney Mediators or Certified Divorce Financial Analysts at CT Divorce Mediation Centers.
 Divorce and Family Mediation and Collaborative Law are all we do.
 We have offices in Madison, New Haven, Cheshire, West Hartford, Glastonbury, West Hartford, and Windsor, CT.
 To find out more information or to schedule a consultation with our divorce experts, call us at (860) 986-1141.